cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

 This is problematic for us at this stage because now the Secrets Provider is sitting separately and will need to perform a batch retrieval of all the secrets in the namespace.
 In other words, if the Secrets Provider fails to fetch one Conjur secret, the whole request will fail and applications will not get their secrets.
 To avoid this, we will parse over each K8s Secret and perform a batch retrieval request.
 That way, if there is a failure in retrieving a Conjur secret (permissioning for example), it will be contained to that secret and not impact all the secrets in the namespace.

-Each API call to Conjur creates an entry in Audit.
-Now that the Secrets Provider is a separate entity from the application pods, all API calls will come the Secrets Provider and not from the the application Pod.
-Therefore, if we perform a single batch retrieval call, the Audit will be hard to follow as it will include all Conjur secrets fetched in a single audit entry.
-This solution will create separate Batch retrieval calls to Conjur for *each* K8s Secret, making the Audit more clear in terms of the behavior of the process.

 ```pseudocode
 for each k8s-secret
   variable-ids = k8s-secret.parseConjurMap() # list of paths of key in ConjurMap